Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 It depends on the task and context.
 Tesla's October 2024 "We, Robot" event drew criticism when it emerged robots were human-assisted via teleoperation (operators in motion-capture suits).
 Milan Kovac confirmed they were "assisted to some extent."

 Some tasks are genuinely autonomous: the October 2025 kung fu demo was confirmed AI-driven, and factory data-collection tasks run without human intervention.
 However, on the January 2026 earnings call, Musk called it "still very much in the R&D phase" and acknowledged no useful work is being done.
+At the April 2026 Q1 earnings call, he said Optimus will be “useful outside of Tesla sometime next year” (2027).

 Next step: Need a robot with documented autonomous capabilities now?
 Unitree models ship with full SDK access for researchers.
 Request a consultation.